tycho/nethack/doc/README.oprops.md

 of unchanging and speed, ring of adornment and speed, etc. similar to "ego" items in Angband.

-This document describes this feature as ported from GruntHack to this development branch based on NitroHack, extracted and isolated from thousands of lines of unrelated changes that GruntHack makes to NetHack.
+This document describes this feature as ported from GruntHack to DynaHack, extracted and isolated from thousands of lines of unrelated changes that GruntHack makes to NetHack.

 Though this change is heavily based on code from GruntHack, it fixes major bugs and oversights that Steve "Grunt" Melenchuk missed.
 There are too many to